Hawker Siddeley: Origins

 Hawker Siddeley Aircraft was formed in 1935 as a result of the purchase by Hawker Aircraft of the companies of J. D. Siddeley, the automotive and engine builder Armstrong Siddeley and the aircraft manufacturer Armstrong Whitworth Aircraft.
 At this time, Hawker Siddeley also acquired A.V.
 Roe & Company (Avro), Gloster Aircraft Company (Gloster) and Air Training Services.
 The constituent companies continued to produce their own aircraft designs under their own name as well as sharing manufacturing work throughout the group.

 During the Second World War, Hawker Siddeley was one of the United Kingdom's most important aviation concerns, producing numerous designs including the famous Hawker Hurricane fighter plane that, along with the Supermarine Spitfire, was Britain's front-line defence in the Battle of Britain.
-During this campaign, Hurricanes outnumbered all other British fighters combined in service, and were responsible for shooting down 55 percent of all enemy aircraft destroyed.
+During this campaign, Hurricanes outnumbered all other British fighters combined in service, and were responsible for shooting down 55 per cent of all enemy aircraft destroyed.